V-R-7/Shell-scripting-notes/variables/variables-bash.md

 Bash doesn't have explicit data types, so to be aware of the variable data types we can use the declare command.

-The declare command can be used create a variable with a specific data type or check the type of variable.
+The declare command can be used to create a variable with a specific data type or check the type of variable.

-E.g: if we want to create a variable with int data type,  then use the declare command with the -i flag.
+Example: if we want to create a variable with int data type,  then use the declare command with the -i flag.

 ```
 declare -i jersey_number